- Home

 Justice Wing Remodel: Police Department

-As part of Phase III of the Municipal Campus Improvements Project, the Police Station (Justice Wing) will be remodeled to accommodate the following deficiencies noted in the 2019 campus evaluation:
+As part of Phase III of the Municipal Campus Improvements Project, space and function deficiencies in the Police Department building are to be addressed.
+The 2019 campus evaluation specifically noted:

 - Inadequate victim and witness interview and intake areas;